Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 I don't know.

-Yeah, just anyone concerned.
+Yeah, we're just anyone concerned.

 Their flags have similar colours.